CDC mask guidance opens doors for the vaccinated, but a long road is ahead for those who are not, experts say - KTVZ

 Although studies are ongoing for younger children, vaccines have only been approved for children as young as 12.
 So, those who are not yet old enough to get their doses still need to wear their masks indoors and around others, Fauci said.

+That timeline likely puts the youngest children at the back of the line, Fauci said.

+“I think that high school kids, adolescents certainly, will be able to be vaccinated by the time we get to the fall year, but I think it’s going to take to the end of the calendar year to get elementary.”

-CDC director Dr. Rochelle Walensky noted that US retailers may still require patrons be masked, and the CDC still advises wearing one when traveling or using public transport.
+US retailers may still require patrons be masked, and the CDC still advises wearing one when traveling or using public transport, Walensky noted.

-At the end of the day, the choice to remove masks is a decision vaccinated individuals can make for themselves and some may choose not to, Fauci said.
+The choice to remove masks is a decision vaccinated people can make for themselves, and some may choose not to, Fauci said.

 “There’s absolutely nothing wrong with an individual who has a certain level of risk aversion, as we know the risk is extremely low of getting infected whether you’re indoors or outdoors,” Fauci said.
 “But there are those people who don’t want to take that bit of a risk, and there’s nothing wrong with that, and they shouldn’t be criticized.”